hawemily/SynthEthics/README.md

 Holds a folder for each screen subtree, pages accessible from the main routes are built here.
 Each directory holds the pages relevant to a specific group.

+## Backend
+run 'npm install' in functions directory to install node dependencies on local machine

 ## Testing
 run flutter test locally to run all tests OR run flutter test test/<file_name_to_test> to test specifc file